 Encourage or require existing uses to retrofit generators with Best Available Control Technology to meet ARB's Tier 4 emission standards.
 Encourage the use of zero emission back-up power.

 Electrify Loading Docks

-Require the electrification of all loading docks, and encourage or require trucks to utilize grid power in order to deliver goods.
+Require the electrification of all loading docks to facilitate plug-in capability, and encourage or require trucks to utilize grid power in order to deliver goods.

 Limit Idling Times